SakurajimaMai02/Piano-Scores/README.md

-# Piano Scores
+# Piano Scores.
-to be continue
+# -This is a repo from imslp.org which can help u reduce the waiting time of 15s.
+# -To be continue.